 Cancellation charges apply once an online booking has been made (110 yen).
 Please follow each company’s refund policy if you choose to book via phone call or at a bus center.

-Important: If you are holding one of the free passes that cover this bus journey, such as Takayama-Hokuriku Area Pass, you won’t be able to book online.
-Also, the return trip discount would not be available for online booking either.
+Important: If you are holding one of the free passes that cover this bus journey, such as Takayama-Hokuriku Area Pass, you may not be able to book online.
+Also, the return trip discount maynot be available for online booking either.

 Visiting Shirakawa-gō through Hakusan Shirakawa-gō White Road

 If you are confident in driving in Japan and will head to Shirakawa-gō from Kanazawa, instead of taking a bus, we would recommend driving to Shiragawagō through the Hakusan Shirakawa-gō White Road.